Tellurium

 Risk Mitigation Strategies

-Strategies to mitigate Tellurium supply risks include geographic diversification of supply sources, development of recycling infrastructure, investment in substitution research, strategic stockpiling, and diplomatic engagement with producing nations through resource partnerships and trade agreements.
-The high criticality of Tellurium makes comprehensive risk mitigation a priority for both government and industry stakeholders.
+Strategies to mitigate Tellurium supply risks include geographic diversification, recycling infrastructure development, substitution research, strategic stockpiling, and diplomatic resource partnerships.
+The high criticality of Tellurium makes comprehensive risk mitigation a priority for government and industry.

 More on Tellurium